Twenty-first week of 2018 edition!

 Remember, you can find a list of the sites I check every week here.

 There’re a lot of good posts in the anime space.
 I hope this post helps you find some of them!

-With this site's focus on celebrating anime, you might be surprised that I'd point out a post that talks about the pros of negative reviews.
-I've chosen to highlight this post from Bloom Reviews for two very good reasons.
-First, "celebration" doesn't mean ignoring what's not worthy of celebration.
-If means focusing on anime that I can celebrate.
-There's a difference!
-Just look at my review of Taboo Tattoo (or save yourself some heartache and don't!).
+With this site’s focus on celebrating anime, you might be surprised that I’d point out a post that talks about the pros of negative reviews.
+I’ve chosen to highlight this post from Bloom Reviews for two very good reasons.
+First, “celebration” doesn’t mean ignoring what’s not worthy of celebration.
+If means focusing on celebratory anime.
+There’s a difference that, to me at least, isn’t subtle at all!
+Just look at my review of Taboo Tattoo (or save yourself some heartache and don’t!).
 Secondly, and more importantly, the post has some solid insights on why negative reviews can be a good thing.

-Dragon Dentist was a two episode "series" that blew me away with its potential, its main characters, and its depiction of dragons.
-It's not a perfect show, but I really wish it would get a series.
-I thought this review from Mechanical Anime Reviews was a great depiction of the show's strengths and a fair assessment of its weaker points.
-If you haven't seen the series, I think this post might inspire you.
-If you have seen it, see if you agree with the writers' assessment!
+Dragon Dentist was a two episode “series” that on one hand, blew me away with its potential, its main characters, and its depiction of dragons.
+It’s not a perfect show, but I find myself wishing it would get a series.
+I thought this review from Mechanical Anime Reviews was a solid depiction of the show’s strengths and a fair assessment of its weaker points.
+If you haven’t seen the series, I think this post might inspire you.
+If you have seen it, see if you agree with the writers’ assessment!

 Log Horizon is one of my favorite all time series.
 It’s a serious contender for the next Caw of Fame Award.
 Yes, I think it’s that good.
 So I was all excited when I found this post on Therefore It Is.
 There are a ton of attributes I could site that would, each considered on its own, eventually add up to an explanation of why I revere this series.
 But you know what?
 This post just lays it out.
 Clearly.
 With no pretense.
 It’s no exaggeration to say that I felt my faith in humanity was stronger when I read this article.
 And no. I’m not kidding.